-- a.
+- i.
 General information.
-For each issue discussed the type of meeting (board/boardcommittee) at which it was discussed was recorded, and whether the issue was merely presented as an update or, alternatively, culminated in a decision made by the board. - b.
+For each issue discussed, the type of meeting (board/board-committee) at which it was discussed was recorded, and whether the issue was merely presented as an update or, alternatively, culminated in a decision made by the board. - ii.
 Aggregate topic-subjects.
 Each topic discussed or decision made was coded under one of the following five aggregate topic-subjects: audit, business issues, financial issues, formal issues, and personnel and benefits.
-These aggregate topic-subjects were further broken down into 23 topic-subjects, as defined in Appendix B.
+These aggregate topic-subjects were further broken down into 23 topic-subjects, as defined in Appendix B. - iii.
+Further updates.
+A Case in which the board requested to receive further information or an update on the subject discussed.
+Appendix C provides illustrative examples.
+When only one director requested the update, this director's name was recorded. - Taking an initiative.
+A case in which the board took an action/an initiative.
+For example: